un-earthly/lucky-one/README.md

  You've some laptops listed and from them you can pick four by clicking on the button choose. you can see what you've chosen in the sidebar. youll also see buttons.the that says pick for me basically pics one from the selected list of yours and that one that says reset means clear all the selected items you've selected previously.

- i've used [boolma](https://bulma.io/) for the styling and its [icons](https://bulma.io/documentation/elements/icon) for the icons your watching in the site.
+ i've used [boolma](https://bulma.io/) for the styling and [FAicons](https://fontawesome.com/) for the icons your watching in the site.

- images are used from